Monitor identity and access in Azure Security Center (Preview)

 |Resource type||Secure score||Recommendation||Description|

-![NOTE] If you created a conditional access policy that necessitates MFA but has exclusions set, the Security Center MFA recommendation assessment considers the policy non-compliant, because it enables some users to sign in to Azure without MFA.
+If you created a Conditional Access policy that necessitates MFA but has exclusions set, the Security Center MFA recommendation assessment considers the policy non-compliant, because it enables some users to sign in to Azure without MFA.

 To learn more about recommendations that apply to other Azure resource types, see the following: